sixty-north/cosmic-ray/experiments/notes.md

+## 2015-03-20

+We're really in need of reliable module replacement technology.
+We don't seem to be able to ensure that mutant modules are properly installed and subsequently used by test suites.
+We see, for example, that certain mutations get killed by tests that don't have anything to do with those mutations.
+It appears that previous mutations are hanging around which cause the tests to fail and, thus, the mutant to erroneously die.

+What could be going on?
+There's some indication that `multiprocessing` plays a role.
+For example, if I import a module in the parent process in a bit of code that only the parent process executes, that module is still reported as imported in the child process.
+I think this makes sense since `multiprocessing` is supposed to emulate multithreading, but it also means that some crafty things are going on under the hood.

+Another possibility is that some loader in `sys.meta_path` is keeping track of modules and somehow bypassing our module replacement.
+This seems unlikely since we're directly updating `sys.modules` with mutants, so loaders should not be consulted.

+Yet another possibility is that the unit test discovery is not keeping old modules alive and active.
+That is, when a unit test is first discovered it will import some modules.
+We rely on the next round of discovery to "re-discover" the imported modules, and if that's not happening then we're in a spot of trouble.
+My guess is that this is at least part of what's going on right now.

+How can we deal with this?
+One possibility is that we create a new process for each individual mutation.
+This would completely insulate the test environments from one another and the control process.
+This would also probably be slow...though I guess the impact of process startup time might be so small compared to test times that it's not an issue.
+And to be honest, directly managing subprocesses like this will probably mean that we can distribute testing to multiple machines more easily.
+Give it some tought...

+## Original

 We need to figure out how to run tests against modified ASTs.
 That is, given an AST with mutated nodes, how do we run a suite of tests against it.